Table of Contents

 Who Must Pay Income Tax?

-In India, individuals, Hindu Undivided Families (HUFs), companies, and other entities must pay income tax if their income exceeds the basic exemption limit.
+The following individuals and entities must pay income tax if their income is above the basic exemption limit:

 - Self-employed individuals (freelancers, business owners)